pingcap/tidb-operator/en/deploy-on-gcp-gke.md

 Before scaling out the cluster, you need to scale out the corresponding node pool so that the new instances have enough resources for operation.

+This section describes how to scale out the EKS node group and TiDB components.

+### Scale out GKE node group

-The following example shows how to scale out the `tikv` node pool of the `tidb` cluster to have 6 nodes:
+The following example shows how to scale out the `tikv` node pool of the `tidb` cluster to 6 nodes:

 {{< copyable "shell-regular" >}}